beckharrisdesign/envelope-maker/replit.md

-# SeedEnvelope Pro - Replit Setup
+# PaperCraft - Replit Setup

 ## Overview
-Professional seed envelope template generator with Stripe subscription integration.
-This is a SaaS application that generates custom seed envelope templates for Cricut, xTool, and other cutting machines.
+Professional paper packaging template generator with Stripe subscription integration.
+This is a SaaS application that generates custom paper packaging templates for Cricut, xTool, and other cutting machines.

 **Current Status**: ✅ Configured and running on Replit